Indiana among worst states to have a baby, survey says

 Indiana among worst states to have a baby

-INDIANAPOLIS (WISH) — Indiana comes in 40th in a new survey ranking the best and worst states to have a baby.
+INDIANAPOLIS (WISH) — Indiana came in 40th in a new survey ranking the best and worst states to have a baby.

 Indiana only landed in the top 20 for the cost metric.
 Other lower scores brought Indiana’s total ranking to the bottom 25%.
 Indiana earned 41.9 total points out of 100.